Maintained by DHG © 2025

 For visits at other times or for more information, please contact the Mill Manager, Paul Allen.

-Please note: there are no toilets, it is not accessible for people with reduced mobility and there is only very limited grass parking on the track.
+Please note: there are no toilets, it is not accessible for people with reduced mobility and there is only very limited grass parking on the track or enclosure.
 Please do not park in the fields which are now in crop.

 For further information please contact the Mill Manager Paul Allen.